Butterfield Bank

-Butterfield, officially The Bank of N. T. Butterfield & Son Limited, is a financial services company founded and headquartered in Bermuda.
-It provides services to clients from Bermuda, the Cayman Islands, Guernsey and Jersey, where its principal banking operations are located, and The Bahamas, Switzerland, Singapore and the United Kingdom, where it offers specialized financial services.
+Butterfield, officially The Bank of N. T. Butterfield & Son Limited, is a Bermudian financial services company founded in 1858 by Nathaniel T. Butterfield and headquartered in Bermuda.
+It provides services to clients from Bermuda, the Cayman Islands, Guernsey and Jersey, where its principal banking operations are located, and The Bahamas, Barbados, (until they pulled out and were replaced by First Citizens Bank), Switzerland, Singapore and the United Kingdom, where it offers specialized financial services.
 Banking services comprise deposit, cash management and lending for individual, business and institutional clients.
 Wealth management services are composed of trust, private banking, asset management and custody.
 In Bermuda, the Cayman Islands and Guernsey, Butterfield offers both banking and wealth management.
 In The Bahamas, Singapore and Switzerland, Butterfield offers select wealth management services.
 In the UK, Butterfield offers residential property lending.
 In Jersey, it offers banking and wealth management services.
 Butterfield is publicly traded on the New York Stock Exchange (symbol: NTB) and the Bermuda Stock Exchange (symbol: NTB.BH).

 History

 In 1858 the Bank of N. T. Butterfield was founded as Bermuda's first bank.
 Butterfield was incorporated by an Act of Parliament in Bermuda in 1904.
 In 1923, Butterfield moved to its current headquarters on Front Street in the City of Hamilton.

 In 1941, during World War II, the bank opened a branch in St. George's, Bermuda, to serve military personnel.
 Following the war the bank experienced rapid growth, increasing its number of shareholders by 42% and becoming the largest Bermuda company in terms of shareholders.
 During the 1960s, the bank opened branches in the United Kingdom and the Cayman Islands and formed new companies to handle mortgages and trusts, followed by its third Bermuda branch, in Somerset, Bermuda, in 1970.
 During the 1980s the bank took over the Bermuda National Bank, expanded its overseas business and introduced automated teller machines (ATMs) into Bermuda.
 In 2004, the bank acquired City of London merchant bank Leopold Joseph, This purchase also included Leopold Joseph Guernsey Limited.

 In March 2010, Butterfield Group posted a US$213 million loss, and announced that CIBC, the Carlyle Group and other institutional investors had collectively purchased a majority stake in the bank through a capital injection of US$550 million.

 It was also announced at that time that CEO & President Alan Thompson had stepped down from leadership of the company, with then-CFO Brad Kopp assuming the role of President and CEO.

 Butterfield returned to profitability in 2011, posting net income for the year of US$40.5 million.

 In 2012, Brendan McDonagh, who was previously chief executive officer of HSBC North America Holdings and group managing director, HSBC Holdings plc, joined Butterfield as a director and executive chairman.
 In August 2012, McDonagh was named chairman and chief executive officer.